Shadowfax APItracker.shadowfax.in ↗

 Does Shadowfax have an official public developer API?+

-track_shipment returns a single status string and unique_code rather than a full event timeline or timestamp history.
-You can fork this API on Parse and revise it to add an endpoint that surfaces per-event delivery history if that data becomes accessible.How does pagination work in `get_blogs`?+
+track_shipment currently returns a single status value representing the latest delivery state, not a timeline of events.
+The API covers current status, AWB validity, and the internal unique_code.
+You can fork it on Parse and revise to add an endpoint that surfaces a full event history if that data becomes accessible.How does pagination work for `get_blogs`?+